-From 1989 until 2003, Liberia went through one of the bloodiest civil wars on the African continent.
-To this day, this West African nation has still not fully recovered from it.
-More than two thirds of the country‘s almost 5 million population still have little faith in a lasting peace.
+From 1989 to 2003, Liberia waged one of the bloodiest civil wars ever fought on the African continent.
+To this day, the West African nation has not fully recovered from it.
+More than two-thirds of its five million people have little faith in a lasting peace.

-One reason for this lingering suspicion, among many others, is the fact that there have still been no prosecutions of the known war criminals.
-All levels of social life are marked by a feeling of profound mistrust.
-“More than the infrastructure, it was our souls that were destroyed,” says Father Dennis Nimene, the secretary general of the Liberian Catholic bishops‘ conference.
+One of many reasons for their lingering suspicion is that known war criminals have not been prosecuted.
+All social interactions are marked by profound mistrust.
+“More than the infrastructure, it was our souls that were destroyed,” says Father Dennis Nimene, the secretary general of the Liberian Catholic Bishops’ Conference.

-This year, 25 priests from the Diocese of Cape Palmas will be given an opportunity to recharge their spiritual batteries and find new strength in God while sharing their problems and experiences with one another so that they can take new ideas back to their home parishes.
-ACN is supporting these retreats with a contribution of $5,200.
-This represents $206 for each priest, to cover travel costs, board and lodging.
-A small investment indeed, but one that will have a big impact.
+This year, 25 priests from the Diocese of Cape Palmas will be given the opportunity to spiritually recharge while sharing their concerns and experiences with one another.
+ACN is supporting this retreat with a contribution of $5,200, which covers the costs of travel, food, and lodging for all participating priests.
+This small investment will surely have a sizable impact.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.